What does Foodbank do?

 The Australian Government provides support to Foodbank in the form of funds to help us purchase key staple foods that we don’t obtain via traditional rescue channels.
 The Government is becoming increasingly aware of the depth of the food insecurity problem in Australia and hopefully this will lead to even greater action to combat it.

 Is Foodbank a national or state organisation?

 Foodbank is a federated organisation with the national body based in Sydney and representation in every State as well as the Northern Territory.
 It was first established in 1992 in New South Wales and then expanded in 1993 to Victoria and Western Australia, followed by Queensland in 1995, South Australia in 2000 and Tasmania and the Northern Territory in 2010.
 The overarching national body was formed in 1996.

 What are Foodbank’s overheads?

 Foodbank remains a lean organisation.
 Our overheads represent a modest 2.9% of the total value of the food and groceries we distribute.

-How many paid staff does Foodbank WA have?
+How many paid staff does Foodbank have?